robang74/uv-k5-firmware-custom/README.md

 ## Fork status

 The branch's git status says N commits behind `armel/main` but changes are cherry picked, also from other [contributors](https://github.com/robang74/uv-k5-firmware-custom/graphs/contributors).

-At the moment, compared the `armel`'s v3.6, these below are those was not integrated yet:

-+ 153241a - Change label options
-+ 443c3d8 - SetVol debug
-+ ee6f71a - Voxless limitations
-+ 18daf70 - Add Narrower feature

-The pending cherry-pick from the `armel` repository among others janitory activities are usually liste in [TODO](TODO) file.
+The pending cherry-pick from the `armel` repository among others janitory and developing activities are usually liste in [TODO](TODO) file.

 </br>